 Set-up as shown.
 Yellows are defending the goal and have all the soccer balls.
 Groups of players have placed themselves on either side of the goal.
-Blues are positioned 25 yards from goal.
+The blues are positioned 25 yards from the goal.
 Player A starts with the ball.

 1. Player A dribbles on the field and passes the ball to player B.

 2. Player B passes to one of the Blues.
 Yellow player B then has to sprint to the orange line and then recover to help yellow player A.